+2.1 Structure

-2.1 The Company was incorporated on November 16, 2006 under the laws of the Province of British Columbia.
+The Company was incorporated on November 16, 2006 under the Business Corporations Act (British Columbia).
 The Company qualifies as a "mortgage investment corporation" ("MIC") (within the meaning of subsection 130.1(6) of the Tax Act).

-Our Business
+2.2 Our Business

-2.2 The Company currently qualifies as a MIC and anticipates that this should effectively enable the Company to operate as a tax-free "flow through" conduit of profit to its shareholders since it does not pay income taxes on net earnings from which dividends are paid.
+The Company currently qualifies as a MIC and anticipates that this should effectively enable the Company to operate as a tax-free "flow through" conduit of profit to its shareholders since it does not pay income taxes on net earnings from which dividends are paid.